2025-09-27

 multiple arguments

-expressions separated by a single space:
+multiple arguments are separated by a single space .

 a b c -> d